 The confusion happens because both use the word "intelligence."
 But the sources, methods, and consumers are completely different.
 A Recorded Future analyst is looking at malware indicators and APT campaigns.
 A Region Alert user is looking at protest movements, supply route disruptions, and political instability in the places where they have people deployed.

-What Recorded Future Does Well
+What Does Recorded Future Do Well?

 Credit where it's due.
 Recorded Future is the best at what it does.